Distrust

 “Was the coup d’etat successful?”

-“Yes, Mr Okada resigned from his rule and we had a vote on who was going to be in charge”
+“Yes, Mr Okada resigned from his rule and we had a

 “And who was that person?”